Timinator2000/Algorithm_X/09 - problem-space reduction/04 - sudoku data structure.md

         boxes = [SudokuGroup() for _ in range(size)]
 ```

 The last setup step is to put all the cells into the groups to which they belong.
-The values of `self.grid` are all pointers to an instance of a `SudokuCell`.
-After the following code executes, what remains is 27 groups, each group having a list of pointers to the cells that make up that group.
-A change to one cell is seen by all groups to which that cell belongs.
+The values of `self.grid` are all pointers to instances of `SudokuCell`s.
+After the following code executes, what remains is 3 lists of 9 groups, each group having a list of pointers to the cells that make up that group.
+Because of the pointers, a change to one cell is seen by all groups to which that cell belongs.

 ```python
         for row in range(size):